CIRS-Girona/Thematic2.5D/README.md

 **Setting Up the Project:**

-This project has been solely tested on Python version 3.12.
 It is recommended that a virtual environment is used when running the pipeline.
 The following is one approach to setup the project using Python's `venv` environment:

 ```bash
 python -m venv venv && source venv/bin/activate